sojoonsup/morigoround/README.md

 # morigoround
 Live project at http://www.morigoround.com/

-Mori was created by <a href="http://eugeneso.com">Eugene So</a> and <a href="http://www.hyobinyang.com/">Hyo Bin Yang</a> as an interactive project for <a href="http://briankane.net/being-human/">Being Human, AI</a> class at Rhode Island School of Design.
+Mori was created by two artists, <a href="http://eugeneso.com">Eugene So</a> and <a href="http://www.hyobinyang.com/">Hyo Bin Yang</a> as an interactive project for <a href="http://briankane.net/being-human/">Being Human, AI</a> class at Rhode Island School of Design.
 This project is an <a href="">open source project.</a> Please help Mori to become a more intelligent virtual celebrity!

 <h3>Who's Mori?</h3>
 <p>"Hey there, I'm Mori, a curious-minded 7 years old bot.🤖 I was born in Providence, Rhode Island.
 I like to eat, explore, and view world in a different perspective.
 From the first day of my birth, I left home and started walking constantly to experience a larger world.
 I’m trying to become the most-traveled bot until I reach 10 years old.
 Thanks for your interest in my journey and I hope you enjoy as you travel with me in real time."</p>